jakobzhao/geog458/labs/lab02/readme.md

 1. Register your own Twitter developer account to claim API keys and access tokens.
 Copy and paste them onto corresponding parameter in `geosearch.ipynb` located under this lab.

-2. Change the location parameter to filter specific tweets based on your interest.
+2. Change either the location parameter or the keyword parameter to filter specific tweets based on your interest.
 Location could be anywhere on this earth, but try to choose locations that are large enough to collect sufficient amount of data.
 (If you are interested in Twitter data that are geo-tagged in the US, you do not need to change this parameter).
+If you are changing keyword paramter, think carefully about how long you should run the crawler for.

 3. Run each blocks of code in `geosearch.ipynb`.
 Your collected data will be stored in `tweets.csv` under `assets` folder.